-In order to facilitate and provide assistance to institutions with large holdings of manuscripts, which do not have need or facility to develop as MCC, the Mission has developed a different programme.
-Under this programme such institutions are nominated as Manuscript Conservation Partner Centres (MCPCs).
+In order to facilitate and provide assistance to institutions with large holdings of manuscripts, which do not have need or facility to develop as MCC, the Mission has developed a programme to nominate such institutions as Manuscripts Conservation Partner Centre (MCPCs).
 Under this programme each MCC nominates some institutions as MCPCs.
-The MCPCs are given advice on maintenance and upkeep of their collections.
-At present the Mission has 220 institutions as its manuscript conservation partner centres.
+The MCPCs given advice on maintenance and upkeep of their collection.
+At present there are nearly institutions as its partner centres in this regard.

-To further this programme, the Mission organizes three day workshops for the staff of MCPCs.
-The main objective of these workshops is to give basic preventive conservation training to the manuscript holders for the regular upkeep and maintenance of their collection.
-During the course of workshop, as a part of the practical session, one repository is selected for reorganization of their collection.
+To further this programme, the Mission has decided to organise three day workshop for the staff of MCPCs.
+The main objective of these workshops is to give basic preventive conservation training to the manuscript repository holders for the regular upkeep and maintenance of their collection.
+During the course of workshop, as a part of the practical session, one repository is selected for reorganisation of their collection.

-Awareness Workshop for MRC, MCPC, and Other Repositories
+Awareness Workshop for MRC, MCPC and Repositories

-NMM, with an intention to train the staff of MRC, MCPC, and other repositories conducts workshops in different regions to aid the MCCs in the preventive conservation of the collections in institutions and private repositories in their respective regions.
-This training is given to participants, with a basic knowledge about the preventive conservation of manuscripts.
+The conservation section of the Mission with an intention to train the staff of MRC, MCPC, and other Repositories has organised 5 workshops in different zones.
+Five workshops were conducted for different regions to aid the MCCs in the preventive conservation of the collections in institutions and private repositories in their regions.
+This training programme is given to participants, with a basic knowledge about the preventive conservation of manuscripts.